muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 The increasing complexity of modern networks has driven the need for innovative approaches to network operations and management.
-Artificial Intelligence for Network Operations (AINetOps) has emerged as a innovative concept, leveraging artificial intelligence (AI) and machine learning (ML) to automate, enhance, and optimize network management tasks.
+Artificial Intelligence for Network Operations (AINetOps) has emerged as an innovative concept, leveraging artificial intelligence (AI) and machine learning (ML) to automate, enhance, and optimize network management tasks.
 AINetOps offers the potential to reduce operational